 This structure exemplifies how different WPs contribute to a project's overall goals from distinct perspectives.
 For example, WP~5 depends on the technical maturity of outputs from WP~1 through WP~4.
 By extension, the technical maturity of these 4 WPs relies on interaction amongst them, e.g., system knowledge represented by WP~2 is to be taken advantage of by WP~3.
 In this particular case and with regards to the demonstrator specifics, potential misalignment in expectations, such as integration readiness or scope, could delay or jeopardise WP~5's outcomes.
 The WP dependency diagram for ZORRO is given in \Cref{fig:wp_diagram_zorro}.
 Note that the dependencies are only required if a holistic outcome is to be achieved, i.e., WPs can show independent functionality, e.g., using test data.

-The ZORRO structure illustrates the need for early agreement on demonstrator types and target maturity levels, e.g., via a framework similar to TRLs.
+The ZORRO structure illustrates the need for early agreement on demonstrator types and target maturity levels, e.g., via a framework extending or complementing TRLs.
 Clear interfaces between WPs, well-defined data exchange protocols, and shared understanding of demonstration scope(s) are essential for smooth cross-WP collaboration.